Yetunde79/ATM/README.md

 # ATM
-This is an ATM project I made for class
+This is an ATM project I made for class.
+It was made using Java and JavaScript